achchu/postcodes-api-tests/README.md

 # postcodes-api-tests

+This was a small POC project I created for an interview.
 Endpoint tests to validate the apis from postcodes.io.
 TestNG & Cucumber have been used to write the api tests.
 Maven has been chosen as the build tool.
 In order to make endpoint calls restAssured library has been used

 ## Getting Started